 2. Fiber Cement Siding

-If you’re looking for a more durable option for house siding than vinyl, fiber cement siding is a great choice.
+If you’re in search of the Cheapest Siding Options, fiber cement siding is a great choice.
 Fiber cement siding comprises sand, cement, and cellulose fibers, then painted or stained to match your home’s exterior.
-The only downside to fiber cement siding is its weight; special installation might be required because it’s heavier than vinyl.
+The only downside to Cheapest Siding Options like fiber cement siding is its weight; special installation might be required because it’s heavier than vinyl.
 This is to say that you may not get away without the help of a reputable siding contractor.
 When considering Cheapest Siding Options, keep in mind the durability of fiber cement siding.

 3. Wood Siding